rust-wiiu/.github/CONTRIBUTING.md

 ## Use of LLMs

 We have no problem with AI generated code as long as its reviewed and contributed in good faith.

+## Why GPL-3.0?

+We chose to license our main contributions under GPL-3.0 to foster an open and fair ecosystem of an already niche and small community.
+We encountered individuals who gatekeep code and implement unreasonable anti-debugging measures (like triggering BSOD when "detecting" network analyzers).
+By using a more restrictive open-source license we want to (at least in theory) avoid such behavior.